VA Home Loans

 As of January 1st, 2020, the VA loan limits were removed for all counties.
-Previously, VA mortgages could not be greater than $510,400 for most counties as the department of Veteran Affairs would not insure it.
+Previously the mortgage could not be greater than $510,400 for most counties as the department of Veteran Affairs would not insure it.
 However, now the VA loan limits have been removed, as loan as the mortgage size is greater than $144,000 it is eligible to be insured.
-For example, a mortgage amount of $750,000 can be eligible for a VA loan but a mortgage of $120,000 will not be eligible.
+For example, a mortgage amount of $750,000 can be eligible for a VA loan, but a mortgage of $120,000 will not be eligible.

 Fees and Premiums